Irish American Heritage Month: Celebrating And Strengthening Resilience

 Irish American Heritage Month can serve as an excellent way to learn more about Irish-American history and celebrate the accomplishments of Irish Americans in numerous areas of life.
 It can also be a good time to consider the challenges faced by the Irish-American community over the years, including social, cultural, and mental health challenges.

 Also, if you’re experiencing mental health concerns of your own, you may benefit from connecting with a licensed counselor, whether in person or online.
-With BetterHelp, you can with a licensed therapist who has knowledge of Irish American culture and experience treating any mental health concerns you’re facing.
+With BetterHelp, you can connect with a licensed therapist who has knowledge of Irish American culture and experience treating any mental health concerns you’re facing.
 Take the first step toward getting support and reach out to BetterHelp today.

 Learn how to cope with challenging events